 Sculpture walks in London

-The weather is improving and the crowds are keeping away, making this the perfect time to pull on your walking shoes and go in search of London's sculptural wonders
+Summer is the perfect time to pull on your walking shoes and go in search of London's sculptural wonders

-The crowds have dwindled and London's roads are largely clear of traffic, so why not take advantage of these unusual times and seek out sculpture in the city centre?
+With the city largely free from tourists, why not take advantage of these unusual times and seek out sculpture in the city centre?
 It is here you will find the history-makers, the heroes and literary giants, the artistic heavyweights and the innovators.
 We have listed these works from north to south.
 Start either in Hyde Park or Parliament Square Gardens.

 In Kensington Gardens you will find Henry Moore's The Arch, a six-metre tall structure on the north bank of the Long Water.
 Moore gifted this piece to the nation in 1980 and it is a perfect example of the elegant and abstract nature of his work.
 Moore was primarily influenced by the curving forms of the human body, and even in this abstract piece, as you look through the arch, it is possible to imagine a bowed figure.